dipankar/dipankar_name/content/research/index.md

 showPagination: false
 ---

 Passionate researcher in the field of Machine learning, Cryptography and Distributed Systems.
-An experienced entrepreneur who has previously raised money from venture capitalists with a deep understanding of various internet verticals.
 Author of a book on Nginx, the world's most popular web server.
 Published a paper on Federated Learning at IJCAI in 2020 and assisted with filing over 60 provisional patents in augmented reality, virtual reality, image processing, messaging and cryptography.

 ## Publications